 This introductory experiential course provides foundational concepts and skills required in the provision of quality patient care.
 Students will learn about the pharmacist patient care process, the role of a pharmacist in a diversity of practice settings; prepare for health fairs and projects aimed at serving the local community; learn about principles of professional and ethical pharmacy practices; participate in face to face interviews; be introduced to the core competencies of interprofessional education and practice; and participate in reflection activities as part of the continuing professional development process.
 Discussions, observation, and patient care experiences will occur longitudinally during the Fall and Spring semesters of the first professional year.
+This course is graded on a Pass/Fail basis.
 Credit will be awarded in the SPRING semester.

 Requirements: Texas State Board of Pharmacy Intern-Trainee Licensure.
 Syllabus available.
 Levels: Pharmacy-Doctoral, First year